-Pray that God will raise up faithful intercessors who will stand in the gap for the Arabs.
+Pray that God will raise up faithful intercessors who will stand in the gap for the Arabs in Brazil.

 Ask God to strengthen, encourage, and protect the small number of Arabs who have decided to follow Christ.

-Pray that the softening of their traditional culture will create open doors for the Gospel to be preached among them.
+Pray that the softening of their traditional culture will create open doors for the gospel to be preached among them.

-Ask the Holy Spirit to soften the hearts of the Arabs towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of the Arabs towards Christians so that they will be receptive to the gospel.

-Ask the Lord to raise up strong local churches among the Diaspora Arabs.
+Ask the Lord to raise up strong local churches among the Diaspora Arabs in Brazil.